 Perched 1800m above sea level in the small ski resort town of Arosa, The Tschuggen Grand doesn’t immediately scream ‘Alpine’.
 In fact, it’s a rather modern multi-storey block, which was built in the 1960s after the original building unfortunately burned down.
 However, it couldn’t be more perfectly located for the slopes, as most of their visitors come in the winter.

 Inside, the decor – by rather flamboyant Swiss-Italian architect and designer Carlo Rampazzi – is an interesting blend of 80s maximalism and Swiss tradition.
-The lobby features customised, handmade furniture, the type you would call a conversation point (one Hermes chaise longue is upholstered in fabric patterned with jockeys; another sofa is laquered in shiny emerald green), as well as modern artworks.
+The lobby features customised, handmade furniture, the type you would call a conversation point (one Hermes chaise longue is upholstered in fabric patterned with jockeys; another sofa is lacquered in shiny emerald green), as well as modern artworks.
 In the corridors, there are traditional touches; walls and room doors are handpainted with differently coloured abstract designs that nonetheless reference edelweiss, that plucky little Swiss flower which grows at extraordinary altitudes.

-The building houses 128 rooms and suites, four restaurants, a bar, a 5,000m2 spa, and, most importantly for skiers, it has its own ski hire store, as well as its own miniature railway, the Tschuggen Express, which chugs you smoothly up to the slopes.
+The building houses 128 rooms and suites, four restaurants, a bar, a 5000 square-metre spa, and, most importantly for skiers, it has its own ski hire store, as well as its own miniature railway, the Tschuggen Express, which chugs you smoothly up to the slopes.
 Surrounded by mountains, the views are what really count, and here you’ve got plenty.

 The Tschuggen Bergoase

 Made of granite, glass and steel, it feels modern and airy.
 The ground floor is home to the gym and fitness centre, the first floor houses the 13 spa treatment rooms, as well as a hairdressing salon, and mani-pedi area.
 There are also two private spa suites.
-On the third floor are the sauna and steam rooms, while the fourth floor houses a vast indoor pool, as well as – for the brave – an outdoor one, both heated.
+On the third floor are the sauna and steam rooms, while the fourth-floor houses a vast indoor pool, as well as – for the brave – an outdoor one, both heated.

 They use a range of international brands, including Dermalogica, Cellcosmet, Clarins, O.P.I and Sensai, and have just started to offer yoga retreats.
 A couple of shops highlight Swiss independent designers, while a seasonal pop up showcases international ones -when I visited, it was home to Tateossian.